 1. Expect less of yourself.

 Grief and crisis take up an enormous amount of emotional bandwidth.
-Become OK with serving frozen pizza and chicken nuggets.
-You never have to be everything to everyone anyway, but during a crisis, go especially easy on yourself.
+Become ok with serving frozen pizza and chicken nuggets.
+You never have to be everything to everyone anyway, but during crisis go especially easy on yourself.
 I grant myself grace in those times to be less productive and set normal standards aside.
 That includes getting a little mentally spacey.
-Processing takes energy and becoming less task-oriented means I have one less burden.
+Processing takes energy, and becoming less task-oriented means I have one less burden.